bmwcarit/joynr/wiki/generator.md

 * `modelPath`: Defines the path where the `.fidl` files are created and located.
   You must place the models in this location.
 The path must always be specified from the project's root onwards, typically `app/src/...`.
-If not supplied in the script, default value is `app/src/main/fidl/`.
+If not supplied in the script, default value is `src/main/fidl/` or `app/src/main/fidl/` depending on where this is found first (if nowhere, default is `app/src/main/fidl/`).
+Note that in a multi-project setup, paths must always be given from the root project onwards, i.e. root-project/{sub-project1/...}; the path enclosed in {} is the path to specify.
-* `outputPath`: The output path where the generated files are created. the default value is `app/build/generated/source/fidl/`.
+* `outputPath`: The output path where the generated files are created.
+The default value is `build/generated/source/fidl/` or `app/build/generated/source/fidl/` depending on whether you have a multi-project setup (if the script can't find a suitable place, it will fall back to `app/build/generated/source/fidl/`).
 * `generationLanguage`: The language to be used for generator tool selection.
   The default value is `java`.
 * `rootGenerator`